LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 *If using CocoaPods open the Workspace created by CocoaPods rather than your Project and skip steps 1 and 2 below*

-1. In project settings, navigate to the **General** tab, and under the **Embedded Binaries** section, and add all the Framework files.
+1. In your Xcode project settings, navigate to the **General** tab, and under the **Embedded Binaries** section, add all the Framework files.

 2. In Build settings, make sure **Always Embed Swift Standard Libraries** is set to **YES**.

-3. (Required for iOS 10 or later) In Xcode info.plist of the project, add two new privacy keys and values:
+3. (Required for iOS 10 or newer) In Xcode info.plist of the project, add two new privacy keys and values:

     * Key: `NSPhotoLibraryUsageDescription`, Value: "Photo Library Privacy Setting for LiveEngage Mobile App Messaging SDK for iOS",